In this section

 scheme

-Scheme (protocol) prefix, for example, "http".
-If the prefix is missing, the value is, nil.
+Scheme (protocol) prefix, for example, http.
+If absent, the value is nil.

 String